-According to one estimate, 8 to 10 billion plastic and wire hangers are created and sold each year.
+According to one estimate, 8 billion to 10 billion plastic and wire hangers are created and sold each year.
 Yet only 15 percent are ever recycled, which means a lot of waste heading to the landfills.
 Whether they’re made of metal, plastic, or wood, those old hangers can be repurposed into functional and fun crafts.
 Here are some clever ideas.

-Use the hanger as it is, hang it on a hook, nail or door handle and drape magazines, newspapers or other reading materials over the bar.
-If you’re among the many who like to have some bathroom reading material, this is a great idea for hanging in the toilet area.
-Just sayin’!
+Use the hanger as it is, hang it on a hook, nail, or door handle, and drape magazines, newspapers, or other reading materials over the bar.
+If you’re among the many who like to have some bathroom reading material, this is a great idea for hanging magazines within reach of the toilet.

 Speaking of bathrooms and hangers, you can turn a hanger upside down and make it a simple towel rack.
 This works best with sturdy wooden hangers (to handle those heavy wet towels).
 Attach the hanger to the wall, making sure there is enough room to get a towel over the bar easily.